 Basic Science Training

 Fellows choosing to pursue a basic science research path identify a faculty mentor during their first year of fellowship and join the laboratory at the beginning of their second year of ID fellowship.
 The University of Pennsylvania has a very collaborative and integrated research program in immunology, microbiology, virology, and parasitology.
 ID fellows interested in basic science research can identify a laboratory from an extensive list of research topics and mentors.
-Typically, two years of funding are available through an institutional training grant with further funding available through the training lab or subsequent NIH funding.
+Typically, two years of funding are available through several institutional training grants from NIH and AHRQ with further funding available through subsequent federal funding.
 Fellows pursuing advanced basic science research training will typically complete ID fellowship after three years.

 Emily Blumberg, MD

 Professor of Medicine

 Fellowship Program Coordinator